Billmate/QvicklyDocumentation/Writerside/topics/The-basics.md

 ## API version

-The latest version of the Qvickly API is %API_VERSION%.
+The latest version of the Qvickly API is %PAYMENT_API_VERSION%.

 Code that introduce breaking changes will be set behind a specific version number to avoid breaking existing integrations.